2022 NFL Draft: How to watch, first-round order, and when the Patriots are picking - The Boston Globe

 What do the mock drafts say about the Patriots?

-Here’s where some experts think the Patriots might go with their first choice, with most expecting the Patriots to shore up the defense in the first round:
+Here’s where some experts think the Patriots might go with their first choice, with most expecting the Patriots to shore up the defense:

 ⋅ ESPN’s Todd McShay and Mel Kiper Jr.: Nakobe Dean, LB, Georgia